How to Compare Over 50s Life Insurance

 The downside of having fixed premiums is that generally the amount of Life Insurance that these plans pay out is fixed too.
 We all know that the prices of things we buy go up over time.
 This means that when these policies pay out the amount you can buy with the pay out will be less than it was when you to took out the plan.

-Low premiums will help ensure that they are affordable but remember a low starting premium does not mean the plan is the best value.
+Low premiums on over 50 Life Insurance plans will help ensure that they are affordable but remember a low starting premium does not mean the plan is the best value.
 Always shop around for the best sum assured for the premium.

 If you are a non-smoker then it will be worth looking for a policy that will reward you for this – Legal & General and Royal London both do.
 Equally if you are a smoker then it is worth looking for a policy that doesn’t differentiate between smokers and non-smokers as you will likely get more for your money – British Seniors for example.

-Because the insurers don’t ask you any health questions they make you wait for a while before your full insurance cover kicks in – they do this to try and stop people that are already very sick or perhaps even have a terminal illness from taking up cover.
+Because the insurers don’t ask you any health questions they make you wait for a while before your full insurance cover kicks in, they call this waiting period the moratorium.
+They do this to try and stop people that are already very sick or perhaps even have a terminal illness from taking up cover.
 This waiting period could be up to 2 years but most providers these days pay out the full sum insured after just 12 months.

-If you were to die during this wait period then insurers will typically either refund the premiums you have paid, some may even double the amount of premiums.
+If you were to die during this wait period then insurers will typically either refund the premiums you have paid, some may even double the amount of premiums you’ve paid.
 What this means is that even if you are ill already, provided you can afford the premiums, then it may be worthwhile considering taking out a Guaranteed Over 50 Plan.

 If you live a long life then these plans require you to keep paying until you are at least 90 – some of them make you continue to pay until you die.